-The County Public Works Five Year Capital Improvement Plan (CIP) is updated annually by the Department of Resource Management, and was last approved by the Board on September 24, 2017.
-The CIP reflects a prioritized list of road and bridge projects that would maintain the County's road and bridge infrastructure at a higher level than in the past three years, with advanced improvements to various roads and bridges.
+The County Public Works Five Year Capital Improvement Plan (CIP) is updated annually by the Department of Resource Management.
+The CIP reflects a prioritized list of road and bridge projects intended to maintain the County's road and bridge infrastructure short and long term with advanced improvements to various roads and bridges.

-The recent passage of State Senate Bill 1 (SB 1), known as the Road Repair and Accountability Act of 2017, establishes a new statewide gas tax that will continue to be phased in over the next 2 years.
-Funding through SB 1 augments current road project funding and allows agencies to maintain and improve road infrastructure to meet demands.
+Passage of State Senate Bill 1 (SB 1), known as the Road Repair and Accountability Act of 2017, established a new statewide gas tax that augments current road project funding and allows agencies to maintain and improve road infrastructure to meet demands.
 Predominately, the tax revenue is distributed formulaically in the same fashion as the existing Highway Users Tax Account (HUTA or "Gas Tax"), which is a significant benefit for local roads.
-SB 1 establishes new requirements for expenditure of the SB 1 revenue, including project submission to the California Transportation Commission (CTC), limitations on the types of projects that may be funded under SB 1, and annual reporting.
-SB 1 also requires the Board of Supervisors to review and approve the County's SB 1 projects for expenditure in FY2018/19.
+SB 1 established new requirements for expenditure of the SB 1 revenue, including project submission to the California Transportation Commission (CTC), limitations on the types of projects that may be funded under SB 1, and annual reporting.
+SB 1 also requires the Board of Supervisors to review and approve the County's SB 1 projects for expenditure in FY2019/20.

-With the Board's approval of the CIP (attached), the Department will submit the SB 1 projects listed in the CIP to the CTC in anticipation of the revenues being utilized for these projects in FY2018/19.
+With the Board's approval of the CIP (attached), the Department will submit the SB 1 projects listed in the CIP to the CTC in anticipation of the revenues being utilized for these projects in FY2019/20.
+The CIP matrix highlights the funding sources for all projects, including those utilizing SB-1 funds.